 It’s also enough to send every single household in America a check for $642.42.
-Instead of cutting that spending, the government could reduce spending elsewhere by $85 billion, and then send everyone those checks.
+Instead of cutting that spending, the government could reduce spending elsewhere by $85 billion, and then send everyone those unique personal checks.
 Talk about stimulating the economy!

 $85 billion is also enough money to pay off 10% of the total American consumer credit card debt.
 Imagine how awesome people with credit card debt would feel if the government wiped out 10% of their credit card debt!

 This $85 billion sounds like a whole lot of money.
 Heck, it sounds like so much maybe this will solve our debt problem and return America to financial sustainability.

 Or maybe not.